 To answer these questions we use affinity purification of RNA-protein and protein-protein complexes coupled with mass-spectrometry based quantitative estimation of protein components and RNASeq for RNA components, large scale genetic screens and classical phenotypic analysis of individual yeast mutant strains.

 The complexity of RNA metabolism pathways require both biochemical and genetic tools for their investigation.
 We performed several hundred thousands measures for growth of strains in which two genes were affected.
 Since genes involved in the same pathway tend to respond similarly to the addition of a second mutation, these genetic interaction screens can be used to identify new factors involved in RNA metabolism.
 We developed a publication-based method to be able to infer function from genetic interaction profile similarity.
 An example of the large panel of cellular functions that were explored by our genetic screens in shown below.
-The genome-wide results, together with validations, showing, for example, the importance of Puf4-dependent post-transcriptional regulation of RPL9B expression, are now available.
+The genome-wide results, together with validations, showing, for example, the importance of Puf4-dependent post-transcriptional regulation of RPL9B expression, are available (NAR, 2021).